-Andrew is a Partner in the Commercial team and the Office Leader in Derby and Leicester.
+Andrew is a Partner in the Commercial team and the Office Leader in Leicester.

 Andrew has advised on and concluded hundreds of commercial agreements at every stage of the supply chain.
 He works with clients in sectors as diverse as engineering and energy, business and financial services, leisure, digital and fashion providing strategic support and specific contract advice.

 Andrew advises on a wide range of trading arrangements, start-up documentation, outsourcing contracts, franchising, supply, agency or distribution agreements, and e-commerce.
 Where contracts involve a formal tender process, he advises and provides training on bid strategies and general business risk management.

 Andrew is also the office leader in Derby and Leicester where he is responsible for client management and growing and building the team.
 This includes recruiting, developing and promoting lawyers who share the positive and open culture, and providing ongoing training and coaching.